Authored by the expert who managed and guided the team behind the Italy Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Florence, we always rely on the strongest methodology we can... and we don't throw out numbers at random.
+Whether it's in our blog articles or the market analyses included in our property pack about Florence, we always rely on the strongest methodology we can ... and we don't throw out numbers at random.

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Source Why it's authoritative How we used it
+| Source | Why it's authoritative | How we used it |

-Il Post Major Italian outlet known for careful explainers on infrastructure and policy topics.
-We used it to support the narrative that Florence is upgrading rail capacity.
-We treated it as infrastructure context rather than price data.
+| Il Post -- Florence High-Speed Rail Passante Explainer | A major Italian outlet known for careful, well-sourced explainers on infrastructure and policy topics. | We used it to support the narrative that Florence is upgrading a key rail bottleneck, and to frame which neighborhoods near the station area are likely to benefit as the project progresses. |

-Reuters Top-tier international wire service, reliable for policy and regulatory facts with dates.
-We used it as evidence that Florence is actively enforcing short-term rental measures.
-We linked that to demand shifts between short and long-term rentals.
+| Reuters -- Florence Keybox Ban and Overtourism Enforcement | A top-tier global wire service, reliable for policy and regulatory facts with precise dates and official sourcing. | We used Reuters as evidence that Florence is actively tightening short-let enforcement, and linked that to expected demand shifts between tourist rentals and long-term residential letting. |

 Get the full checklist for your due diligence in Florence